orlandombaa/Four-step-model-demand-in-python/README.md

 - Network assignment: this sub-model assigns trips to the road network or public transport network.

 Much more detail information can be found in my PhD thesis in the section of modelling.

-The data contains in the folder input data is the neccesary to generate all the outputs and SM (Step Model).
-The code contains information about the tasks in the code, and a more detail explanation is in the following file: